 Before you can complete your vehicle registration, you must do the following:

-- Purchase auto insurance that meets Georgia’s standards.
+- Purchase automobile insurance that meets Georgia’s standards

-When you go to register your vehicle, you’ll also be required to title your vehicle and apply for a license plate at the same time.
-For this, you’ll need a few things:
+When you are ready to register your vehicle, you will also be required to title your vehicle and apply for a license plate at the same time.
+For this, you will need:

 - A completed Motor Vehicle Title/Tag Application

-- You must bring proof of ownership, such as your out-of-state title or lienholder info that is assigned to your legal name.
+- You must bring proof of ownership, such as your out-of-state title or lienholder information that is assigned to your legal name.

-- If your old state does not provide vehicle titles, you must bring your current registration certification for your vehicle, along with a Certificate of Inspection completed by a county tag agent or law enforcement officer.
+- If your former state does not provide vehicle titles, you must bring your current registration certificate for your vehicle, along with a Certificate of Inspection completed by a county tag agent or law enforcement officer.

 - Proof of Georgia residency, such as:

-- Lease, deed or closing statement on your apartment or house.
+- A lease, deed or closing statement on your apartment or house.

 - Utility bill showing your Georgia address.

-With your completed Motor Vehicle Title/Tag Application and Certificate of Inspection, plus all of the documents from Step 3 in hand, visit your local Tax Commissioner’s Office and complete your new vehicle registration.
-Your tag registration will be valid for one year.
+With your completed Motor Vehicle Title/Tag Application and Certificate of Inspection, plus all of the documents listed above in hand, you must now visit your local Tax Commissioner’s Office and complete your new vehicle registration.

 If you have questions, contact your local Tax Commissioner’s Office or call the Georgia Motor Vehicle Division call center at 855-406-5221.